Have you ever wondered what happens if you eat the leaves of tea instead of only making tea from them? Is it good for you? Do they taste good?

 Another point is that they are more tender and have a sweeter taste, so they are more enjoyable to eat.

-Tea types that are “commonly” eaten are gyokuro, kabusecha and higher grade sencha.
+Tea types that are “commonly” eaten are gyokuro, kabusecha and higher grade sencha, all green teas.

-While eating tea leaves isn’t such a widely spread practice, these are some type of teas that are eaten as they are or used in recipes relatively often:
+While eating tea leaves isn’t such a widely spread practice, these are some type of teas that are relatively often eaten as they are or used in recipes:

 This might be the most popular tea type where you take the whole leaves, instead of steeping them.

 To make matcha, the tea leaves are covered (shaded) for some weeks before harvesting so they develop more chlorophyll.